dawnbcgov/nr-epd-aq-statements/README.md

 #### Production

-And PR that is merged into `main` is automatically deployed to `gh-pages` which is the 'production' or live version of the website.
+Any PR that is merged into `main` is automatically deployed to `gh-pages` which is the 'production' or live version of the website.

 Workflow: [.github/workflows/merge.yml](.github/workflows/merge.yml)